rcos/VRCTF_RCOS/Documentation/Pausing.md

 ## Relevant Files

 `./Gyroscope Testing/Assets/Scripts/Pausing/PauseMenuButtonScript.cs` - When paused, this is the script attached to the buttons in front of you<br>
-`./Gyroscope Testing/Assets/Scripts/Pausing/PauseOnHoldLogic.cs` - The logic to allow pausing after holding down interact for a second or 2<br>
+`./Gyroscope Testing/Assets/Scripts/Pausing/UserPauseStatus.cs` - The logic to allow pausing.
+Current implementation allows for pausing after holding down interact for a second.
+By adding a new class you can  change the pausing behavior<br>
 `./Gyroscope Testing/Assets/Scripts/Pausing/StaticPausingFunctions` - All static functions to allow for pausing and unpausing.
 Also is used for opening up the settings menu within the pause area.<br><br>
 `./Gyroscope Testing/Assets/Resources/Pausing/IndividualButton.prefab` - the Prefab for the buttons you see on the pause screen such as "Resume"<br>
 `./Gyroscope Testing/Assets/Resources/Pausing/PauseArea.prefab` - the Prefab for the ENTIRE pause area.
 This is loaded dynamically if not already loaded and reused if already loaded.<br><br>